Matt1479/TypeScript-Udemy/README.md

 const activeHobbies = ["Hiking"];

-// you can also copy values when creating a new arrays: const activeHobbies = ["Hiking", ...hobbies]; // this push "Sports" and "Cooking" into that array
+// you can also copy values when creating a new arrays: const activeHobbies = ["Hiking", ...hobbies]; // this will push "Sports" and "Cooking" into that array

 activeHobbies.push(...hobbies); // ... - spread operator